Pfluger Bridge Circle

-The Austin firm of Ten Eyck Landscape Architects designed this enhancement.
-Ten Eyck has woven architecture and landscape into an engaging, restorative and multi-sensory garden that delights Trail users, uses the rainwater runoff, and creates a gathering place at this major intersection of the Pfluger Bridge and the Trail.
+The Austin firm of Ten Eyck Landscape Architects designed the enhancement.
+Ten Eyck wove architecture and landscape into an engaging, restorative, and multi-sensory garden that delights Trail users, uses the rainwater runoff, and creates a gathering place at this major intersection of the Pfluger Bridge and the Trail.

-Pfluger Bridge Awards: 2011 Keep Austin Beautiful Runner-up Award – Beautification.
+Pfluger Bridge Circle Awards: 2011 Keep Austin Beautiful Runner-up Award – Beautification.

 Project donors